EcotopeResearch/EcosizerEngine/README.md

 	$  docker run -it ecosizerengine bash

+4. When you are done messing about in the docker image, just type the command

+	$ exit

+or press ctrl+c then ctrl+d

 Steps for installing conda environment from the Anaconda prompt
 1. Navigate to the EcosizerEngine directory.
 2. Create new environment from .yml file.